Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 With his family in Canaan

 Joseph grew up as his father’s favorite son.
-To show it, he made him a colorful coat made of “expensive garment such as was worn by noble youths” (SDA Bible Dictionary 618-21).
+To show it, he made him a colorful coat made of “expensive garment such as was worn by noble youths” (Siegfried Horn, The Seventh-day Adventist Bible Dictionary 1979, 618-21).

 This made his brothers jealous of him.
 But it became even worse when he told them about his dreams.